 If you're cooking for company or have a larger family, making a double batch is a great idea!
 (Honestly, it’s just the 4 of us, and with my two growing boys, one pastry just isn’t enough! 😊)

 Frozen puff pastry usually comes with two sheets per box, so it works perfectly for this recipe.
+Double the rest of the ingredients and make two pastries at the same time.
 I recommend using an extra-large rimmed baking sheet to fit both pastries comfortably.
 Not only will you have enough to feed a crowd, but it also makes for a gorgeous presentation when serving!
 Plus, extra leftovers never hurt anyone. 😉

 Enjoy having more of this deliciousness on hand—it’s perfect for lunch the next day or for a quick snack!